rai68/gpsd-easy/README.md

 How to install a basic gpsd for this

 1. install the python file.
-2. find the serial link of your GPS and its baudrate and add them to your config
+2. find the linux device of your GPS and its baudrate and add them to your config
 3. get internet and load the plugin, wait 5 minutes for it to install, you can follow the logs